Cupping therapy is one of the oldest methods of traditional Chinese medicine. The earliest recorded use of cupping dates to the early fourth century.

 There are different ways cupping can be performed.

-- Fixed cupping. (a 10 to 15 minute procedure.)
+- Fixed cupping. (a 10 to 15-minute procedure.)

 - Flash cupping.
 Cup gets applied repeatedly and swiftly over the same place until the skin becomes hyperemic.

 - Walking cupping.
 Massage oil is applied to the back and then only 1 or 2 cups are placed on the back.
-The practitioner slowly glides the cups over the patients back.
-This is a fantastic myofascial release and in my opinion is far more effective than a deep tissue massage.
+The practitioner slowly glides the cups over the patient's back.
+This is a fantastic myofascial release and in my opinion, is far more effective than a deep tissue massage.

 Blood-letting cupping.
 Cupping can be transitioned into bloodletting in several ways.
 One way is to apply acupuncture to the patient, often on the patient's back.
 After needle extraction, cups are applied.
 A second option is to plum blossom the area first, instead of using acupuncture needles.
 The vacuum from the cups draws blood to the surface.

-While cupping is considered relatively safe (especially air cupping, which does not include the risk of fire and heat), it can cause some swelling and bruising on the skin.
+While cupping is considered relatively safe (especially air cupping, which does not include the risk of fire and heat), it can cause some swelling and bruising of the skin.
 As the skin under a cup is drawn up, the blood vessels at the surface of the skin expand.
 This may result in small, circular bruises on the areas where the cups were applied.
 These bruises are usually painless, however, and disappear within a few days of treatment.